anrbn/GCP-Attack-Defense/README.md

 (--member=allUsers) to invoke the specified function (&lt;function-name>) in the specified region (--region=&lt;region>) with the cloudfunctions.invoker role
 (--role=roles/cloudfunctions.invoker).
 It requires you to have both `cloudfunctions.functions.getIamPolicy` & `cloudfunctions.functions.setIamPolicy` permissions.
 We can narrow down the permission to just one, using Cloud Function API.

-Here's the curl command to call the Cloud Function API via REST and code to call the Cloud Function API via gRPC.
+Here's the curl command that adds an IAM policy binding of `allUsers` with `Cloud Function Invoker` role to a Cloud Function:

 ```shell
 curl -X POST \